SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This query consists of 1 phrase.
 The general structure is *action + education/awareness/capacity + climate mit/adapt/warning*

 Interpretation of what should be considered as contributing to raising "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage the situation.
-We have interpreted this to include improvements in areas such as technology, infrastructure, research, skills, and knowledge.
-Awareness is included in some definitions.
+We have interpreted this to include improvements in areas such as technology, infrastructure, research, skills, and knowledge, in addition to institutional structures, practices and resources.
+Allocation, awareness or understanding of responsibilities can also be important in capacity.
+Awareness is included explicitly in some definitions.
 * Definition of "capacity": "[...] the ability of people, organizations and society as a whole to manage their affairs successfully" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
 * Definition of "capacity development": "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
 * "Awareness raising and knowledge building about the expected impacts of a changing climate and the need to adapt are normally starting point of capacity building efforts".
 (On capacity building for adaptation; <a id="climateADAPT">[Climate-ADAPT 2019](#f6)</a>).

 For the *climate* terms, we include general terms about climate change mitigation/ adaption/ impact reduction/ early warning as well as the reduction of greenhouse gases (as a main method of climate change mitigation).

 In the *action* terms, `increase` is not truncated as there are many works that begin with generic phrases such as "there is an increasing awareness of [research issue]".
-We include investments as an "action" in the sense that they can drive action (e.g. cooperation fund for education).
+We include investing as an "action" in the sense that it can drive action (e.g. cooperation fund for education).
 We have also included specialist funds such as the [Green climate fund](https://www.greenclimate.fund/).

 In this string, sometimes the same terms appear in two parts (e.g. awareness).
-This is because these terms are likely sufficient in a less limited combination (e.g. increase climate awareness), while others need an additional element (e.g. improve curricula for climate action - we need the "action" element to avoid e.g. improving university curricula for basic climate science).
+This is because these terms are likely sufficient alone (e.g. increase climate awareness), while others need an additional element (e.g. improve curricula for climate action - we need climate "action" to avoid e.g. improving university curricula for basic climate science).

 ``` Ceylon =
 TS=